-The trio has developed a rapport allowing them to make their own uniquely organic folk/jazz music.
+The three musicians that make up Medeski, Martin and Wood met in Brooklyn in the early '90s and instantly developed a rapport with each other that allowed them to make their own uniquely organic folk/jazz music.

 Since 1984, a group called Saffire has used boogie-woogie rhythms, saucy lyrics and quick-fire wit to bring back the long tradition of women in the blues.
 Saffire — The Uppity Blues Women perform at NPR's Washington studios.

 When Tyler McCuan was a toddler, he took to hitting the notes of the piano at his grandfather's nursing home.
 By the time he was 6, Tyler was so enthralled with the piano that his parents decided to sign him up for lessons, which he took to immediately.
 The 15-year-old shows his talent in his performance of "Piano Sonata in E-flat Major, Mvt.
 I Allegro" by Franz Joseph Haydn.
 This performance originally aired Dec.
 13, 2006.

 Pianist Captivated by Music Since He Was a Toddler

 Soprano Stephanie Domingues started singing in a choir when she was eight years old.
 She is now a member of a professional opera company — the Canadian Opera Chorus in Toronto — and intends to pursue a career in opera.
 She performs "Ho sparse tante lagrime" by Francesco Morlacchi.
 This performance originally aired Dec.
 13, 2006.